TelediskoDAO/mailer/README.md

 * `/health/email`: returns 500 when 1 or more emails have not been sent due to errors
 * `/health/graph`: returns 500 when the last time the worker ran, the response from The Graph was erroneous
+* `/health/odoo`: returns 500 when the last time the worker ran, Odoo returned and error, either during login or during user retrieval
 * `/health/auth`: returns 500 when the last the worker tried to authenticate to Zoho, no access token was returned

 Whenever any of these endpoints turn red, an email will be sent by the Uptime Robot to the maintainer emails.